lisafast/lacnotredame/Content/about/2023BoardReport.md

 ### Your membership fees support the following budget for the upcoming year

 * Water testing approximately $600 per year
-* Buoys and anchors $500 in July due to extensive milfoil and replacements of lost/aging buoys, expect $200 more in spring
+* Buoys and anchors $500 in July due to extensive milfoil and replacements of lost/aging buoys, expect $400 more in spring
 * Reserve funds to prepare for potential invasive species or milfoil surge; consultation with experts like ABV-7,
 * Quebec non-profit corporation fees ($35/year)
-* Domain name and hosting fees for the web site (every second year)
+* Domain name and hosting fees for the web site ($30 every second year)
 * Facility rental for annual meeting: $100
-* Good news - the Association received over $1,300 in donations this summer (2023) which will go towards this budget.
+* Good news - the Association received over $1,400 in donations this summer (2023) which will go towards this budget.

-### Water testing report
+## Water testing report

 [Water testing report](/water/qualityreports/) presented by Lisa Fast